shurushetr/awesome-snapmaker/readme.md

 You could also seek help from like-minded within [official communities](#official-communities).
 </br>
 If you think that [official Wiki](https://wiki.snapmaker.com/) is missing something - [Wiki Content Request](https://formcrafts.com/a/qmvudac)
+</br></br>
+# HOW TO USE THIS LIST
+Hit CTRL+F on your keyboard to search in page and type the keyword you are looking for.
+Try several and I'm sure you will find the thing you are looking for.
 </div>
 </br>
 <!-- TOC -->

 # Contents